newjersey/navigator-content/src/roadmaps/tasks/check-site-requirements.md

 >**Once completed, you will know:**
 >
->- What permits your local government requires
+>- The permits your local government requires
->- What you need to do to meet those requirements
+>- The process for meeting your local government's requirements
->- How long it will take to get any permits or certificates
+>- The time it takes to receive any permits or licenses